 Following a path into the collective unconscious of our times, Wasko-Flood became a part of the present Labyrinth Renaissance.
 She discovered the labyrinth to be an amazing symbol for life’s journey.
 These ancient designs of wisdom and peace were over four thousand years old and found in most cultures of the world.
-Unlike mazes with many confusing paths, labyrinths had only one path to the center and back.
-Many people found that the single meandering path slowed the breathing, focused the mind and induced a peaceful state.
 She knew that labyrinths could lead to inner peace.
 As the design emerged in churches, schools, museums, hospitals, parks and seats of government, she envisioned that labyrinths could also bridge the boundaries of institutions.

 In 1994, Wasko-Flood exhibited “Dance of the Labyrinth” at Gallery 10 in Washington, D.C., where she realized that the labyrinth could unite people of all cultures.
 An environment where art, science, technology and nature enhanced each other could also help sustain the earth.
 She permanently installed the “Dance” in her studio at 57 N St. NW, Washington D.C. where from 1994-2012 it had been open to the public by appointment for individual and group walks, workshops and events.

 In 1998, she joined a gathering of labyrinth aficionados in St. Louis to form of the International Labyrinth Society.
-Through the Washington Performing Arts Society and the D.C.
-Commission on the Arts, she receives grants to install labyrinths in local schools.
+Through the Washington Performing Arts Society (2005-2016) and the D.C.
+Commission on the Arts (2000-2005), she received grants to install labyrinths in local schools.
 As students together paint a canvas or playground labyrinth, place labyrinths designs from around the world on a timeline, and make peace wishes—she realized that labyrinths can unite disciplines.

 As the first project of the International Labyrinth Society, she directed “Labyrinths for Peace: 2000,” a photo exhibit in the Cannon Rotunda of the U.S. House of Representatives and a labyrinth walking “demonstration for inner peace” on the east lawn of the U.S. Capitol.
 Her vision of inner peace to world peace became clear.